leverice/leverice-docs/index.rst

 Welcome to Leverice's documentation!
 ====================================

-`Leverice <https://leverice.com/public/client/>`_ is an open platform that lets you write your own applications, that actually run inside of `Leverice <https://leverice.com/public/client/>`_.
+Leverice is an open platform that lets you write your own applications, that actually run inside of Leverice.
 So, you do not need hosting or any external application to execute your business logic in our platform.